Revolution of Dignity: Protest march and initial clashes

-At 15:45, hundreds of riot police officers advanced toward parliament, attacking protesters.
+At 15:45, hundreds of riot police officers advanced toward Maidan, attacking protesters.
 An officer grabbed the gas mask of a Kyiv Post journalist on Instytutska Street and said of the police advance: "I love it!
 We love it!"

 At 16:00, the acting chief of the Security Service of Ukraine, Oleksandr Yakymenko, and acting Interior Minister Zakharchenko issued a public warning to protesters to clear the streets within two hours, saying, "If by 18:00 the lawlessness doesn't cease, we shall be forced to use all legal means to bring order."
 At the October Palace, visible from Independence Square, riot police threw bricks down the hill at protesters from a bridge along Instytutska Street.

-Breach of Hrushevskoho Street Barricade

 Throughout the day of 18 February 2014, protesters lit tires, threw and launched Molotov cocktails, bars of steel and other projectiles at lines of Berkut police.
 At 17:04, armed Berkut untied the wire at the Mykhaila Hrushevskoho Street barricade gate near Dynamo Stadium and penetrated with some surprise.
 EuroMaidan protesters were watching a drone hovering from the opposite direction, with their backs turned to the police.
 Hundreds of Berkut began throwing grenades, two of which injured U.S. photographer Mark Estabrook and countless others while discharging their pistols and shotguns.
 Euromaidan protesters and civilians began a mass retreat toward the next gate in a barricade on Khreschatyk Street.
 There were many injuries and several deaths.

-At 20:00, Pro-Russian sources had reported that 50 unknown or presumably Pro-Russian assailants were trying to break into the Canadian embassy.
+At 20:00, pro-Russian sources had reported that 50 unknown or presumably pro-Russian assailants were trying to break into the Canadian embassy.
 On the same day, a Global Affairs Canada spokesperson acknowledged that protesters had taken "shelter" and were "peaceful and have not caused any damage or harm to staff."
-In 2015, it was revealed that the embassy had deliberately opened its gates after spotting a Canadian passport-wielding EuroMaidan protester being chased by Berkut.
-Upon entry of the unknown passport-wielding EuroMaidan protester, a deluge of EuroMaidan protesters stormed the embassy and occupied the main lobby, using the embassy as a safe haven from Berkut.
+In 2015, it was revealed that the embassy had deliberately opened its gates after spotting a Canadian passport-wielding Euromaidan protester being chased by Berkut.
+Upon entry of the unknown passport-wielding Euromaidan protester, a deluge of Euromaidan protesters stormed the embassy and occupied the main lobby, using the embassy as a safe haven from Berkut.
 The embassy was used to treat the wounded during the evening of 18 February.
-EuroMaidan protesters later left the embassy voluntarily, leaving flowers.
-Unnamed European allies later asserted, that given the prolonged occupation and lack of resistance by Canadian foreign service officers, Canada played an intentional and deliberate role in enabling EuroMaidan protesters.
+Euromaidan protesters later left the embassy voluntarily, leaving flowers.
+Unnamed European allies later asserted, that given the prolonged occupation and lack of resistance by Canadian foreign service officers, Canada played an intentional and deliberate role in enabling Euromaidan protesters.
 Contemporary media sources argue that Prime Minister Stephen Harper never acknowledged the true extent of the security breach.